Posted on: May 12, 2020 by

 A core principle for any type of growth is to learn from experience and improve.
 COVID-19 will be that moment in time when the risk management profession has the opportunity to learn and change forever.
-At the center of this principle for growth, risk management must adopt a technology enabled solution capable of assimilating data as it is originated, whether that be external or internal.
+At the center of this principle for growth, risk management must adopt a technology-enabled solution capable of assimilating data as it is originated, whether that be third-party risk management or internal.
 Having the right IT infrastructure in place that enables instantaneous response to data as it becomes available and formulating this information in an interpretive and meaningful snapshot at an integrated global level will prove vital to the transformation to a resilient and new risk organization, post COVID-19.

 Has Risk Management learned from its experiences?